UnrealSoftware/NodeUDP/README.md

 ## Sending Messages
 Sending a message happens in 3 steps:
 - `udp.startResponse()` resets the contents of `udp.outStream`.
 By default new responses will have a maximum size of 1024 bytes.
 For bigger responses you can provide a size e.g. `udp.startResponse(2048)`.
 You can skip this call if you want to send the same data to multiple addresses.
 - Writing data.
-This happens via `udp.outStream.writeX` with writeX being one of the write methods mentioned above. e.g. `udp.outStream.writeString('Hello, world!')`.
+This is done via `udp.outStream.writeX` with writeX being one of the write methods mentioned above. e.g. `udp.outStream.writeString('Hello, world!')`.
 You can write as much data as you want this way.
 The maximum size is however limited by the buffer size and the MTU.
 - `udp.sendResponse()` sends the data to the address and port of the last sender.
 Alternatively you can use `udp.sendResponseTo(addr, port)` to send the message to a custom address and port.

 :warning: Sending messages will fail with an error message if the socket is not bound.
 You can check this with `udp.isBound`.